-Heritage Preservation Month originated with the National Trust for Historic Preservation and is celebrated nationwide.
-It is an opportunity to showcase preservation in cities, towns, pueblos, parks and by individuals, organizations and governments.
-Many of them stage events and HPD published a Calendar of Events each April to provide a guide to historic home tours, archaeological hikes, lectures, events and ceremonies in state and national parks, film screenings, and special museum tours held during the month of May.
+Heritage Preservation Month originated with the National Trust for Historic Preservation in 1973 and is celebrated nationwide by parks, local preservation groups, state and local preservation offices, and historical societies.
+It is an opportunity to showcase preservation achievements in cities, towns, pueblos, parks and by individuals, organizations and governments.
+This year 41 events fill our Calendar of Events thanks to a partnership with New Medxico Heritqage Preservaiton Alliance a, museums, monuments and communities statewide.
+Take a road trip in May and use the Calendar of Events as your guide.

-Since 1970, the Cultural Properties Review Committee has presented Heritage Preservation Awards for outstanding achievements in the field of preservation.
-Individuals, organizations, authors, local heroes, businesses and agencies have received awards for significant contributions to preserving architecture, archaeological sites, language, cultural landscapes and in the field of publication.
-Prominent consulting firms and people who fell in love with and saved the condemend historic adobe down the block have won preservation awards.
+Since the 1970s, the Cultural Properties Review Committee has presented Heritage Preservation Awards for outstanding preservation achievements.
+Individuals, organizations, authors, local heroes, businesses and agencies have received awards for significant contributions to preserving architecture, archaeological sites, language, cultural landscapes and for writing books.
+Prominent consulting firms, authors, archaeologists, architects, historians and people who fell in love with and saved the condemned historic adobe down the block have won preservation awards.

 2013 Award Recipients